 AI in e-commerce improves the online shopping experience by offering customized suggestions, automating customer service, and managing inventory.
 These can be studied in detail below:

+a.
 Personalized Shopping Suggestion Engines

 AI analyzes customer behavior, purchase history, and preferences to suggest items that are tailored to each unique user, increasing sales and engagement.